-Any member of the University community may make a complaint under Policy B.701, provided that it falls within the scope of the policy and involves the conduct of a current student.
+Any member of the University community may make a complaint under the Student Code of Conduct Policy, provided that it falls within the scope of the policy and involves the conduct of a current student.

 The Student Code of Conduct prohibits behaviour including, but not limited to, the following: